Top 5 VMware Backup Solutions to Protect Your VMs for Free

 Share this: instagram reddit

 Whether in enterprise production environments or individual development environments, virtual machine backups are extremely important.
-You need an effective VMware backup solution to protect your virtual environment and gain the ability to quickly protect and recover your virtual machines when needed.
+You need an effective VMware VM backup solution to protect your virtual environment and gain the ability to protect and recover your virtual machines when needed quickly.

 Choosing a suitable solution can further promote your work efficiency and ensure your business continuity.
-And given the amount of knowledge involved and the wide range of options, you may struggle to choose the best VMware backup solution.
+And given the amount of knowledge involved and the wide range of options, you may struggle to choose the best backup way.

 Here, I will list 5 VM backup solutions for VMware ESXi.
 And the best part is that you can use them for free.